-"The gradual occurrence of additional cases is, unfortunately, expected because this virus has become so widespread.
 Fortunately, most people who become infected will not become sick.
-However, one in 150 persons will suffer more severe symptoms of encephalitis that can include severe headache, confusion, coma and death," stated Dr. Charles Woernle, assistant state health officer for disease control and prevention.
-"Approximately 17 percent of patients that develop encephalitis will die as a result of the illness.
-Individuals are warned to continue taking precautions against being bitten by mosquitoes."
+However, one in 150 persons will suffer more severe symptoms of encephalitis that can include severe headache, confusion, coma and death.
+Approximately 17 percent of patients that develop encephalitis will die as a result of the illness.
+Individuals are warned to take precautions against being bitten by mosquitoes.